shiltemann/CTF-writeups-public/writeup.md

 }
 ```

-we see the microscipe butten opens this webpage: https://hackyeaster.hacking-lab.com/hackyeaster/challenge09_su5z47IoTT7.html
+We see the webpage the app opens with the tiny egg on it: https://hackyeaster.hacking-lab.com/hackyeaster/challenge09_su5z47IoTT7.html

 We open this page: